 A.

-Java AWT (Abstract Window Toolkit) is an API to develop GUI or window-based applications in java.
+Window Toolkit) is an API to develop GUI or window-based applications in

 Container:

-The Container is a component in AWT that can contain another components like buttons, textfields, labels etc.
+Container is a component in AWT that can contain another components like buttons,

-The classes that extends Container class are known as container such as Frame, Dialog and Panel.
+classes that extends Container class are known as container such as Frame,

 Window